zscaler/terraform-azurerm-zpa-private-service-edge-modules/README.md

 - Client ID
 - Client Secret
 - Customer ID
-6. (Optional) An existing App Connector Group and Provisioning Key.
-Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Connector Group and Provisioning Key
+6. (Optional) An existing Service Edge Group and Provisioning Key.
+Otherwise, you can follow the prompts in the examples terraform.tfvars to create a new Service Edge Group and Provisioning Key

-See: [Zscaler App Connector Azure Deployment Guide](https://help.zscaler.com/zpa/connector-deployment-guide-microsoft-azure) for additional prerequisite provisioning steps.
+See: [Zscaler Private Service Edge Azure Deployment Guide](https://help.zscaler.com/zpa/service-edge-deployment-guide-microsoft-azure) for additional prerequisite provisioning steps.

 ## How to deploy
-Provisioning templates are available for customer use/reference to successfully deploy fully operational App Connector appliances once the prerequisites have been completed.
+Provisioning templates are available for customer use/reference to successfully deploy fully operational Private Service Edge appliances once the prerequisites have been completed.
 Please follow the instructions located in [examples](examples/README.md).

 ## Format

 This repository follows the [Hashicorp Standard Modules Structure](https://www.terraform.io/registry/modules/publish):

-* `modules` - All module resources utilized by and customized specifically for Cloud Connector deployments.
+* `modules` - All module resources utilized by and customized specifically for Private Service Edge deployments.
 The intent is these modules are resusable and functional for any deployment type referencing for both production or lab/testing purposes.
 * `examples` - Zscaler provides fully functional deployment templates utilizing a combination of some or all of the modules published.
 These can utilized in there entirety or as reference templates for more advanced customers or custom deployments.
 For novice Terraform users, we also provide a bash script (zsec) that can be run from any Linux/Mac OS or CSP Cloud Shell that walks through all provisioning requirements as well as downloading/running an isolated teraform process.
-This allows Cloud Connector deployments from any supported client without having to even have Terraform installed or know how the language/syntax for running it.
+This allows Private Service Edge deployments from any supported client without having to even have Terraform installed or know how the language/syntax for running it.

 ## Versioning

 These modules follow recommended release tagging in [Semantic Versioning](http://semver.org/).
-You can find each new release, along with the changelog, on the GitHub [Releases](https://github.com/zscaler/terraform-aws-cloud-connector-modules/releases) page.
+You can find each new release, along with the changelog, on the GitHub [Releases](https://github.com/zscaler/terraform-azurerm-zpa-private-service-edge-modules/releases) page.